Florida’s “10-20-Life” Sentencing Law

 Currently, the Florida Senate is considering a bill, CS/SB 228, amending the statute to delete aggravated assault as one of the crimes subject to the mandatory minimum sentences.
 The idea behind this change, according to the staff of the Senate’s Committee on Criminal Justice, is to prevent individuals who may be convicted of aggravated assault after acting in self-defense (as Alexander claimed she was) from being subject to mandatory minimum sentencing.
 The bill has passed through the relevant committees and is now headed to the Senate floor.

-If you have been arrested and accused of a crime, whether or not a gun was involved, you need an experienced criminal defense attorney on your side to fight for your rights.
-The Orlando criminal defense attorneys of The Baez Law Firm have extensive experience defending misdemeanor and felony cases throughout Florida.
+If you have been arrested and accused of a crime, whether or not a gun was involved, you need an experienced criminal defense lawyer on your side to fight for your rights.
+The Orlando criminal defense lawyers of The Baez Law Firm have extensive experience defending misdemeanor and felony cases throughout Florida.
 Contact The Baez Law Firm for a consultation today.